mdavids/rfc/content/draft-davids-forsalereg-15.md

 # Implementation Status {#implementation}
 <!-- https://datatracker.ietf.org/doc/html/rfc7942 -->
 The concept described in this document has been in use at the .nl ccTLD registry since 2022, when it initially started as a pilot.
-Since then, several hundred thousand domain names have been marked with the "\_for-sale" indicator.
+Since then, hundreds of thousands of domain names have been marked with the "\_for-sale" indicator.
 See for example:

 ~~~